csdms/csdms-carpentry/lessons/python/01-numpy.md

 > ## Methods vs. attributes {.callout}
 >
 > `mean` is a method that belongs to the array `topo`, i.e., it is a
-> function that belongs to `topo` just like the attribute `shape` does.
+> function `topo` can inherently call just because of its type.
 > When we call `topo.mean()`, we are asking `topo` to calculate its mean
 > value.
 Because it is a function, we need to include parenthesis in the
 > command.
-A call to `topo.shape` doesn't include parenthesis because
+Because it is an `np.array`, `topo` also has an attribute called `shape`, but it doesn't include parenthesis because
 > attributes are objects, not functions.
 >
 > Python will kindly tell us if we mix up the parentheses: